diismunivpm/Type2701-for-TRNSYS/README.md

 -	Alessia Arteconi a.arteconi@univpm.it

 References:
+- CEN (European Committee for Standardization), Standard EN 14825:2018.
+2018.
+Air Conditioners, Liquid Chilling Packages and Heat Pumps, with Electrically Driven Compressors, for Space Heating and Cooling – Testing and Rating at Part Load Conditions and Calculation of Seasonal Performance
-Viessmann.
+- Viessmann.
 2020.
 “VITOCAL 250-S: Air-to-water heat pump for hybrid operation 1.1 - 13.4 kW” commercial datasheet.